brendan-ward/nhdnet/custom/sarp/README.md

 ### Prepare of NHD data:

-1. NHD High Resolution Plus (NHD HR) Data are downloaded from the NHD data distribution website by HUC4.
+1. NHD High Resolution Plus (NHD HR) Data are downloaded from the NHD data distribution website by HUC4 using `download.py`.
 2. NHD data are extracted to an internal format using `prepare_nhd.py`.
 Enter the appropriate region number and output directory.
 This produces `flowlines.feather` and `flowline_joins.feather` for that region.
 3. Adjacent regions are merged using `merge.py`.
 This produces `flowlines.feather` and `flowline_joins.feather` for that group.
 4. Spatial indices are added to the merged flowlines in order to speed up operations such as snapping barriers to the flowlines.
 This is done with `create_spatial_indices.py`.